43081j/relit/docs/propertyHistory.md

-# lastChanged
+# propertyHistory

-`lastChanged` allows you to observe when a property of your element was last changed.
+`propertyHistory` allows you to observe when a property of your element was last changed.
 It also allows you to undo/redo changes to the property.

 ## Usage